Is it true that all scientists are geeks?

 University of Nottingham

-Favourite thing to do in science Being paid to get a bit lost in my own thoughts.
+Favourite thing to do in my job Being paid to get a bit lost in my own thoughts.
 Then talking about them with different people.

 Supercomputers vs. superbugs – I use computer simulations to understand how new antibiotics can treat illnesses that are very hard to cure.